Read summarized version with

 How do I create a Quick Reference Guide?

-Start by picking a task people do often.
-Pull out just the essential steps or info.
-Organize it logically with bullet points, numbered steps, or screenshots so it's easy to scan.
-Keep it to one or two pages and put it somewhere accessible.
-Tools like Glitter AI can speed this up by turning screen recordings into ready-to-use QRGs.
+Start with a task people do often.
+Pull out only the essential steps or info, then lay it out with bullet points, numbered steps, or screenshots so it's easy to scan.
+Keep it to one or two pages and put it somewhere people can actually reach it.
+Tools like Glitter AI speed this up by turning screen recordings into ready-to-use QRGs.

 What is the difference between a Quick Reference Guide and a manual?